mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 the created object storage bucket and then scanning jobs are fired on OKE (max 3 simultaneously that can be easily changed by modifying the KEDA configuration) using OCI Events and OCI Queue.
 The application code is mostly in NodeJS and uses <a href="https://github.com/oracle/oci-typescript-sdk">OCI SDK for JS</a>.
-After scanning files are moved to another buckets depending on the scanning result (clean or infected).
+After scanning files are moved to other buckets depending on the scanning result (clean or infected).

 <img src="images/OKE-scanning.png" width="800" />